ajermakovics/eclipse-instasearch/README.md

 Contributors:  [Holger Voormann](http://eclipsehowl.wordpress.com/), [solganik](https://github.com/solganik)

-If you'd like to contribute feel free to get in touch or create a pull request.
+Contributions are very welcome so feel free to get in touch or create a pull request.